 The approx cost of their Workers Comp Policy will be $90

-Currently, Nannies or what is referred to as ‘registered care’ arrangements are not eligible for Childcare rebate.
-CCR legislation is currently under review, we will alert our clients to any changes as that information becomes available to us.
+Currently, Nannies or what is referred to as ‘registered care’ arrangements are not eligible for Childcare rebate or the new Childcare Subsidy.

 For Permanent placements please click here to be directed to the ATO – Hiring a Domestic Worker page